zutto/dmenupw/README.md

 ### Install
 1. Modify the variables to your liking at the top of the script
-2. copy the binary over to your favorite binary location ( /usr/local/bin/ is commonly used for user binaries)
+2. Modify the variables in config.mk
+3. run make install (with enough permissions according to the target folder)
-3. (optional) clone/init/whatever your git repo at $PW_DIR (defined at the top of the file on step 1.)
+4. (optional) clone/init/whatever your git repo at $PW_DIR (defined at the top of the file on step 1.)